yt-dlp/yt-dlp/README.md

                                     "Filtering formats".
 You can also simply
-                                    specify a field to match if the field is present, use "!field" to check if the field is not present, and "&" to check multiple conditions.
-Use a "\" to escape "&" or quotes if needed.
-If used multiple times, the filter matches if atleast one of the conditions are met.
-Eg: --match-filter
+                                    specify a field to match if the field is present, use "!field" to check if the field is not present.
+Metadata fields must be specified with LHS order:
+                                    `duration > 60` instead of `60 < duration`
+                                    "&" can be used to boolean AND multiple conditions.
+                                    Multiple "--match-filter" arguments
+                                    will be applied as boolean OR.
+                                    Eg:
-                                    !is_live --match-filter "like_count>?100 &
+                                    --match-filter !is_live --match-filter "like_count>?100 &
                                     description~='(?i)\bcats \& dogs\b'" matches
                                     only videos that are not live OR those that have a like count more than 100 (or the like